elugens/hello-javascript/docs/browser-related-questions/browser-events/dispatching-custom-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Nested events in JavaScript are handled synchronously.
+The outer event will pause its execution until the nested (or inner) event has completed.
+    </div><br />
-  <div><strong>Interview Response:</strong> Nested events are handled synchronously by default.
+  <div><strong>Technical Response:</strong> Nested events are handled synchronously by default.
 Usually, events get processed in a queue.
 If the browser is processing onclick and a new event occurs, e.g., the mouse moved, then handling is queued up, corresponding mousemove handlers call after onclick processing finishes.
 The notable exception is when one event is initiated from within another, e.g., using dispatchEvent.
 Such events are processed immediately: new event handlers get called, and the current handling is resumed.
 However, you can implement asynchronous behavior explicitly by using setTimeout method.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />